iridium-browser/website/collections/_downloads/0_header_footer.md

-Iridium Browser is <u>not</u> available for Android, iOS or any other mobile platform.
+Iridium Browser is <u>not</u> available for Android, iOS or any other mobile platform, but is planned for the later half of 2020.